Mode jumping MCMC for Bayesian variable selection in GLMM: Experiments

-Following \citet{Clyde:Ghosh:Littman:2010}, approximations for model probabilities \eqref{approxpost} and marginal inclusion probabilities \eqref{margininuspost} based on a subspace of models are further referred to as RM (renormalized) approximations, whilst the corresponding MCMC based approximations \eqref{map2} and \eqref{map3} are referred to as MC approximations.
-The validation criteria addressed include biases and squared root of the mean squared errors of parameters of interest based on multiple replications of each algorithm as described by \citet{Clyde:Ghosh:Littman:2010}.
-In addition to marginal inclusion probabilities, we also include two global measures
+Following \citet{Clyde:Ghosh:Littman:2010}, approximations for model probabilities \eqref{approxpost} and marginal inclusion probabilities \eqref{margininuspost} based on a subspace of models are further referred to as RM (renormalized) approximations, whilst the corresponding MCMC based approximations \eqref{map2} are referred to as MC approximations.
+The validation criteria addressed include root mean squared errors and bias of parameters of interest based on multiple replications of each algorithm, similar to~\citet{Clyde:Ghosh:Littman:2010}.
+In addition to marginal inclusion probabilities, we also include a global measure